siaflab/VirtualFPV_wro2019/README.md

 ### Step1

 create new folder
-> mkdir vfpv

 ### Step2

-copy app file to new folder
+copy vfpv_wro2019.app file into the new folder using Finder
-> cp -r vfpv_wro2019.app vfpv/

 ### Step3

-copy the others to new folder
+copy the other files/folders into the new folder using Finder

-> cp -r config.txt logdata simdata vfpv/
+execute vfpv_wro2019.app of the new folder.

 The following is OK status image: